shamiul94/Automated-Reddit-Tools-Python/README.md

 This list will grow in future.

 # How to run them
-1. Install `praw` and you are good to go.
+1. Install `praw`.
 ```
 pip install praw
 ```

+2. Modify `praw.ini` file as mentioned in [this blog](https://www.pythonforengineers.com/build-a-reddit-bot-part-1/) and save it in the same folder as the python codes.

-2. Just run this command from terminal.
+3. Then just run this command from terminal.

 ```
 python3 botname.py